Lake-Tuggeranong-College/Holocron/ISD/2 - Digital Applications/_topics/tutorials/Lose Conditions.md

 # No Health

-This is covered in [Player Health](ISD/2%20-%20Digital%20Applications/_topics/tutorials/Player%20Health.md).
+This is covered in [[ISD/2 - Digital Applications/_topics/tutorials/Player Health.md]].